top of page

 This research belongs to the burgeoning research area of biological phenotypic variability (or biological noise), which ties together various theories and phenomena in evolution, development, quantitative trait genetics, and molecular gene regulation, some of which are highlighted below:

-In my 'past lives', I helped other researchers identify genes whose expression may better predict breast cancer patient survival, narrow down parts of a molecular 'code' for the unusually reliable production of specialised smell neurons in Drosophila, and study genetically-engineered strains of mosquitoes holding promise to reduce the spread of malaria.
+More broadly, my work is guided by cell developmental biology, evolutionary genetics, neuroscience and biostatistics.
+In my past lives, I helped researchers identify genes whose expression may better predict breast cancer patient survival, narrow down parts of a molecular code that 'stabilizes' the number of smell neurons in Drosophila, and characterise genetically-engineered strains of mosquitoes holding promise to reduce the spread of malaria.

 For more details on my scientific work, publications and engagements, please check out my CV!